webuhu/elixir_nix_example/README.md

-# Seed
+# Elixir (Phoenix) Nix Example

-> Simple seed to show off how I use Nix as build environment for Elixir projects.
+> Simple example repo to show off how I use Nix as build environment for Elixir projects.

 ## Setup